jamesplease/router-comparison/README.md

 -------- | ----- | ----- | --------- | -------- | -----------
 ✔        | ✔     | ✔     | ✔         | ✘        | ✔

-Splats can be used to capture more than one segment of the URL, and are a denoted by a `*`.
+Splats can be used to capture more than one segment of the URL, and are a denoted by `*`.
 An example is:

 `"/users/*splat"`